biscuitlang/bl/docs/src/manual.md

 The *global* options are applied to the module on all target platforms.

 - `version: <N>` - Module version number used during import to distinguish various versions of the same module, see also `ModuleImportPolicy` for more information.
+- `supported: "[triple,...]"` - Optional list of target triples supported by module separated by comma.
+When module depends on some platform specific libraries (which are supposed to be bundled with the module), we might allow this module only on platforms we've provided the precompiled binaries for.
+Error is generated when module is used on target not included in this list.

 ### Global or Platform-Specific Options